Uberi/University-Notes/ECON101/ECON101.md

 Accountants are responsible for measuring profit - revenue minus explicit costs - to pay taxes and show investors how their funds are being used.

 **Explicit costs** are those costs paid directly to run the firm.
-Accountants do not take implicit costs into account and so may overestimate profit.
+Accountants do not take implicit costs into account and so may overestimate economic profit.

 Economists are concerned with **implicit costs** - the opportunity cost resulting from using something instead of renting or selling it.
 The **total costs** are the sum of the implicit and explicit costs, and is always greater than or equal to the explicit costs.